rasbot/remarkable-file-mover/README.md

 To do the image processing and move the image file, run the `src/process_and_move.py` script.
 This runs the `src/process_image.py` script that processes the image, and the `src/move_file.py` script that copies / renames the image to a source destination.

+### Image config file

+There is an image config file that has a few values used for either the main image being processed, as well as an optional text image.
+This config file is located at `config/image_config.yaml`.
+The image dimensions for the processed image will be the dimensions of the remarkable screen.
+The `text_overlay_img_dims` are the size of the text image that can be added to the final processed image.
+More on that later.

 ### Image processing

 Running `src/process_image.py` will do the following: